 A sweet-tart drink, this brightly-hued cocktail is made with a hibiscus simple syrup, vodka, and grapefruit juice.
 From breakfast drinks to happy hour, this delicious cocktail fits the bill!

 Tart cocktails necessitate just the right amount of sweetness.
 Sweet but not too sweet.

-The vibrant flower from the hibiscus flowering plant is used for tea and is known for its tart flavor, red-pink color, and vitamin C content.
+The vibrant bloom from the hibiscus flowering plant is used for tea and is known for its tart flavor and red-pink color.